NewcastleRSE/dolfin-flutter-development/README.md

 bundle exec fastlane beta
 ```

-### Running Tests

-How to run tests on your local system.

-## Deployment

-### Local

-Deploying to a production style setup but on the local system.
-Examples of this would include `venv`, `anaconda`, `Docker` or `minikube`.

-### Production

-Deploying to the production system.
-Examples of this would include cloud, HPC or virtual machine.

-## Usage

-Any links to production environment, video demos and screenshots.

 ### Regenerating the Icons
-The base icon image is specified in `pubspec.yaml` and the relevent dependencies should be installed automatically.
+The base icon image is specified in `pubspec.yaml` and the relevant dependencies should be installed automatically.
 To regenerate the icons (for Android and iOS), edit the master image file and then use the following commands:

 ```